colorfield/react_calendar/README.md

 ## Roadmap

 - Set enabled entity types from their field instance definition
+- Set Calendar view and date from the routing
 - Week start day based on system configuration
 - Set locales based on current interface language
 - Optionally set colors based on a taxonomy vocabulary (e.g. event type)
+- Provide GraphQL implementation
+- Choose between GraphQL or JSON API from the configuration
 - Update events via drag and drop.

 ## Development